bry/bry/README.md

 - [Sportsara](https://sportsara.com/) - A freemium, simple health & performance metrics tracker for match scores, calories-burned-per-point estimates, player profiles, and leaderboards for badminton doubles players, groups, coaches and organizations
   - Problems Sportsara solves for doubles badminton pairs:
     - Weekly personal games played disappear forever (no recording data, no analytics for improving)
-    - Nobody knows how good doubles pairs truly are
+    - Nobody knows how good doubles pairs truly are together
-    - Orgs have no historical memory
+    - Orgs have no easily accessible history of games
     - Badminton improvement is invisible (without data, improvement feels random)
     - Evenly matched pairings & games is not easy to determine for organizers
 - Brief How Sportsara Works: